Rohan17rp/Shopping-Website/README.md

   <li>Node JS and Express for Backend
 </ul>

+#### Running the program
-We will create a sample database and a sample user to access this database
+Create a sample database and a sample user to access this database

 Open mysql in your system and run the following commands create database shopproject;